carsoncurry/bamazon/README.md

     - Inquirer (for user inputs)
     - CLI-Table (to generate the table on the UI)

-Screenshots showing each step taken in the command line process can be found in the appropriate folder.
+Screenshots showing each step taken in the command line process can be found here: https://github.com/carsoncurry/bamazon/tree/master/images

 Further Steps: